December 7, 2017

 King has taught at CHC for nearly 10 years.
 Prior to joining the faculty, she worked for the FBI and worked in law enforcement for nearly 20 years.
 She also has had her own digital forensics consulting company since 2008.

-King adds that once the program is up and running, CHC will apply to be designated a Center of Academic Excellence through a program offered jointly by the NSA and DHS.
+King adds that once the program is up and running, CHC will apply to be designated a Center of Academic Excellence through a program offered jointly by the National Security Agency (NSA) and the Department of Homeland Security (DHS).
 The college follows the National Infrastructure for Cybersecurity Education (NICE) framework and complies with guidelines of the NSA and DHS in their program, National Centers of Academic Excellence in Cyber Defense (CAE-CD).
 These initiatives aim to reduce vulnerability in the national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise for the country.

 “Earning the CAE designation would put us on a national list,” says King.
 “It’s very exciting and wonderful for our students and for CHC.”